jimbobding/seasons/TESTING.md

 add products

 - image was not displaying in the cart for newly added products.
+- 404 when adding product 'No Product matches the given query.'
+- Adding a product without aan image gives a 404 but does add the image

-- Mistke in the spelling for the no-image jpeg.
+- Mistake in the spelling for the no-image jpeg.
+- Same in toasts, cart and product detail.

+Editing products

+- edit a product using incorect information to submitting a price with over 6 digits
+- Edit a product using the correct information.